-The following changes are summaries to the proposed 'Substantial Amendments'
+The following changes are summaries to the proposed 'Substantial Amendments':

-FY 2019-20 Amendment #3 affecting NSP proposes to: provide approximately \$3.500,000 in NSP1 funding for the Courtyards at Cottonwood Pannily Apartments project.
-The proposed redevelopment Project is a gated, affordable residential development on an \$1.0=cre site (#0.78 net cores) located at the northeast corner of Cottonwood Avenue and Indian Street (APN: 482-161-022) in the City of Moreno Velley, CA. The proposed development consists of eighty (#80) plus 1 manager's affordable units within two (2) two-story, 30-unit family buildings with a total of eight (#) 1-bedroom, twenty-four (24) 2-bedroom and twenty-eight (28) 3-bedroom units.
-The proposed development also includes a one-story, 20-unit senior building with sixteen (10) 1-bedroom and four (4) 2-bedroom units.
-The proposed project will also include a 4,840 square-foot Community Building with management, leasing, services and maintenance offices, a maintenance garsag, computer lab, laundry room and a full kitchen.
-Sits amentities are also proposed to include a community pool, a tot lot, basketball court and a senior vita course.
+FY 2019-20 Amendment #3 affecting NSP proposes to provide approximately \$3,500,000 in NSP1 funding for the Courtyards at Cotorwood Family Apartments project.
+The proposed redevelopment Project is a gated, affordable residential development on an 8,10-acre site (0.78 net acres) located at the northwest corner of Cotorwood Avenue and Indian Street (APN: 452-161-021) in the City of Moreno Valley, CA. The proposed development consists of eighty (80) plus 1 managers affordable units within two (2) two-story, 30unit family buildings with a total of eight (8) 1-bedroom, twenty-four (24) 2-bedroom and twenty-eight (28) 3-bedroom units.
+The proposed development also includes a disection 20-unit serior building with sixteen (16) 1-bedroom and four (4) 2-bedroom units.
+The proposed project will also includes a 4.840 square-foot Community Building with management, leasing, services and maintenance offices, a maintenance garage, computer lab, leandry room and a full kitchen.
+Site amenities are also proposed to include a community pool, a tot lot, basketball court and a senior vita course.
 A manager's unit will be located on the second floor of the community building.
-The proposed development will be an affordable housing project that will be rented to extremely low-income households (up to 30% of median income), and isow-income households (up to 30% of median income).
-All income, and income, and income as trans that do not exceed affordable rents as defined in the California Health and Safety Code.
+The proposed development will be an affordable housing project that will be matted to extremely low-income households (up to 30% of median income).
+All income-restricted units will be at rents that do not axceed affordable rents as defined in the Celifornia Health and Safety Code.
 A portion of the units will be reserved for senior citizen households.

-FY 2019-20 Amendment #2 affecting HOME proposes to: Provide 31,000,000 in HOME funding for the Courtyards at Cottonwood Family Apartments project.
-The proposed redevelopment Project is a gated, affordable residential development on an 8.10-acre site (7.8 net acres) lossted at the northwest comer of Cottonwood Avenue and Indian Street (APN: 482-161-025) in the City of Moreno Valley, CA. The proposed development consists of eighty (80) plus 1 manager's affordable units within two (2) two-story, 30-unit family buildings with a total of eight (8) 1-bedroom, twenty-four (24) 2-bedroom and twenty-eight (28) 3-bedroom units.
-The proposed development also includes a one-story, 20-unit senior building with sisteen (16) 1-bedroom and four (4) 2-bedroom units.
-The proposed project will also include a 4,840 square-foot Community Building with management, leasing, services and maintenance offices, a maintenance garge, computer lab.
-I sundry room and a full kitchen.
-Site amenties are also proposed to include a community pool a tot lot, basketbell court and a senior vita course.
-A manager's unit will be located on the second floor of the community building.
-The proposed development will be an affordable housing project that will be rented to extremely low-income households (up to 30% of median income), all income-restricted units will be at rents that do not exceed affordable rents as defined in the California Health and Safety Code.
-A portion of the units will be reserved for senior citizen households.
+FY 2019-20 Amendment #2 affecting HOME proposes to: Provide \$1,000,000 in HOME funding for the Courtyards at Cottonwood Family Apartments project.
+The proposed redevelopment Project is a gated, affordable residential development on an 8.10-acre site (8.78 net acres) loasted at the northeast comer of Cottonwood Avenue and Indian Street (APN: 482-101-021) in the City of Moreno Valley, CA. The proposed development consists of eighty (80) plus 1 manager's affordable units within two (2) two-story, 30-unit family buildings with a total of eight (8) 1-bedroom, twenty-four (24) 2-bedroom and twenty-eight (28) 3-bedroom units.
+The proposed development also includes a one-story, 20-unit senior building with aixteen (16) 1-bedroom and four (4) 2-bedroom units.
+The proposed development also includes a one-story, 20-unit senior building with aixteen (16) 1-bedroom and four (4) 2-bedroom units.
+The proposed development also includes a one-story, 20-unit senior building with aixteen (16) 1-bedroom and four (4) 2-bedroom units.
+The proposed development with a senior vita course.
+A manager's unit will be included on the second floor of the community pool, a tot lot, basketball court and a senior vita course.
+A manager's unit will be included on the second floor of the community building.
+The proposed development will be an affordable housing project that will be rented to extremely low-income households (up to 30% of median income).
+All income-restricted units will be at rents that do not avoeed affordable rents as defined in the California Health and Safety Code.
+A portion of the units will be reserved for senior oitzen households.

-The proposed amendments will be available for public review from February 13, 2020 through March.
-17, 2020.
-The City Council will hold a Public Hearing to receive comments and adopt the proposed Amendments on Tuesday, March.
-17, 2020 at 6:00 p.m. at the following location:
+The proposed amendments will be available for public review from February 13, 2020 through March 17, 2020.
+The City Council will hold a Public Hearing to receive comments and adopt the proposed Amendments on Tuesday, March 17, 2020 at 6:00 p.m. at the following location: